mrsilver76/groupmachine/README.md

   Time threshold in hours.
 If two consecutive photos or videos are taken more than this many hours apart, a new album is started.
 Set to `0` to disable time-based grouping.

 - **`-g <file>`, `--geocode <file>`**
-  Full path to a GeoNames database file in `.txt` format.
+  Full path to a [GeoNames database file](https://www.geonames.org/datasources/) in `.txt` format.
 Providing this file enables automatic renaming of albums based on location data.

 >[!TIP]
->Store the GeoNames database file on your computer’s SSD to speed up loading.
-Using an HDD or network share may cause significant delays.
+>Store the [GeoNames database file](https://www.geonames.org/datasources/) on your computer’s SSD to speed up loading.
+Using an HDD or network share will cause significant delays.

 - **`-f <format>`, `--format <format>`**
   Date format used for album folder names.
 This follows the [.NET DateTime format syntax](#datetime-format-syntax).
 The default is `dd MMM yyyy` (e.g., `20 Jul 2025`).
 Used when no GeoNames data is provided or no location can be determined.